 In the data denoised by both methods the samples clustered into two groups separated by the dominant starter lactic acid bacteria (SLAB).
 DADA2 identified over quadruple the number of amplicon sequence variants (ASVs), which represent a unique sequence within the samples, compared to Deblur.
 Using Deblur we identified 5 Lactococcus lactis ASVs and 3 Streptococcus thermophilus ASVs compared to DADA2 which identified 34 L. lactis ASVs and 35 St. thermophilus.
 Thus, it can be said that using DADA2 to denoise Cheddar cheese data provides a more realistic representation of the microbiome

 Overbeck, Sophie L., "Comparison of Microbial Diversity of Fifteen Aged Cheddar Cheeses from Different Regions Using Next Generation Sequencing" (2021).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8211.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .